 Fully Funded Facebook Fellowship Program offered Winners of the Fellowship are entitled to receive two years of tuition and fees paid, a stipend of $42,000 each year, and up to $5,000 in conference travel support.

-Facebook offers International Student Fellowships 2021 Program for International Ph.D.
-Students for a range of Study in Doctorate (Ph.D.) in multiple Degree courses at the top-ranked University of the world.
+Facebook offers the International Student Fellowships 2023 Program for International Ph.D.
+Students for a range of studies in Doctorate (Ph.D.) in multiple Degree courses at the top-ranked universities of the world.

 Host Country: Study in Any Country